Rena Sofer

 Rena Sherel Sofer (born December 2, 1968) is an American actress, known for her appearances in daytime television, episodic guest appearances, and made-for-television movies.
 In 1995, Sofer received a Daytime Emmy Award for her portrayal of Lois Cerullo in the soap opera General Hospital.
-From 2013 to 2022, she played the role of Quinn Fuller on the CBS soap opera The Bold and the Beautiful.
+She reprised the role of Lois in October 2023.
+From 2013 to 2022, she played Quinn Fuller on the CBS soap opera The Bold and the Beautiful.